runxiyu/lbmk/README.md

 re-bases on the latest version of coreboot, with the number of custom patches in use minimized.
 Tested, *stable* (static) releases are then provided in Libreboot, based on specific coreboot revisions.

-Coreboot is not entirely free software.
-It has binary blobs in it for some platforms.
-What Libreboot does is download several revisions of coreboot, for different boards, and *de-blob* those coreboot revisions.
-This is done using the *linux-libre* deblob scripts, to find binary blobs in coreboot.

-All new coreboot development should be done in coreboot (upstream), not libreboot!
-Libreboot is about deblobbing and packaging coreboot in a user-friendly way, where most work is already done for the user.

-For example, if you wanted to add a new board to libreboot, you should add it to coreboot first.
-Libreboot will automatically receive your code at a later date, when it updates itself.

-The deblobbed coreboot tree used in libreboot is referred to as *coreboot-libre*, to distinguish it as a component of *libreboot*.

 LICENSE FOR THIS README:
 GNU Free Documentation License 1.3 as published by the Free Software Foundation,